giothun/glitchy_server_downloader/README.md

 # Glitchy Server Data Downloader

-This command-line tool downloads binary data from a glitchy server that intentionally returns truncated data for each request.
+This command-line tool downloads binary data from a glitchy server that returns truncated data for each request.
 It uses HTTP Range requests to piece together the complete file and then verifies its integrity by computing the SHA‑256 hash of the assembled file and comparing it with an expected hash.

 #  Usage